 Dr. Andrew Wakefield

-In Safety & Efficacy - Part 17, I presented a number of concerning details which showed how there is a significant double standard occurring in mainstream media reporting.
+In Ch8: Part 1, I presented a number of concerning details which showed how there is a significant double standard occurring in mainstream media reporting.
 On a later day I will go into much more detail about Dr. Andrew Wakefield, but until then, I will leave you with an interview he gave, linked here, where he talks about the professional misconduct hearing with the GMC, and the fraud accusations he's faced since.
 You can also read his account of what has happened to him, in his book titled Callous Disregard.

 Dr. Jayne Donegan (Here and Here)